 In Short, Yes.

-After seeing your psychologist, he or she may suggest that you consult your GP in order to ascertain whether you are eligible for what is known as a ‘Mental Health Care Plan’ under the Medicare ‘Better Access Initiative’ (i.e. your doctor must first assess that you require the services of a psychologist).
-If your GP places you under this plan then you will be entitled to a rebate from Medicare for 10 sessions per calendar year.
-The rebate generally covers at least approximately half of the cost of a session.
+Your GP or psychiatrist can ascertain whether you are eligible for what is known as a ‘Mental Health Treatment Plan’ referral under the Medicare ‘Better Access Initiative’ (i.e. your doctor must first assess that you require the services of a psychologist).
+If you qualify under this plan then you will be entitled to a rebate from Medicare for 10 sessions per calendar year.

 The Better Access initiative covers disorders that significantly impact on a person’s emotions, thoughts, social skills and decision-making.
 Types include: